croman96/computational-graphics/lab-9/README.txt

  * How can I make this assignment better?
  **********************************************************************/

+This one was hard.
+At the beginning I had no idea what to do.

+I had to look deep into the concepts used to do this hw.

 /**********************************************************************
  * List any other comments (about the assignment or your submission)